CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     It is safe to ignore the warnings at this time.
 Ensure that the RPM package upgrades are successful with the output `Complete!` before continuing with this lab.

-6. Next, we need to install the perquisite Python requests package needed to make the Webex Teams API calls.
-You could install the Python package with pip like we have on our lab workstation, however with a system under package management like the CentOS Linux Guest Shell, we recommend you install the appropriate RPM instead, if available.
+6. Next, you need to install the prerequisite Python requests package needed to make the Webex Teams API calls.
+You could install the Python package with pip like you on your lab workstation earlier in this lab, however with a system under package management like the CentOS Linux Guest Shell, we recommend you install the appropriate RPM instead, if available.
 Use the `sudo` command to run `yum` with elevated root user privileges to install the `python-requests`
 RPM: